Skip to main content

 What Is the AACSB?

-The Association to Advance Collegiate Schools of Business (AACSB) is a professional accreditation organization that was founded in 1916 as the American Assembly of Collegiate Schools of Business.
-Though AACSB is an American accreditation organization, AACSB accreditation is recognized internationally, and the organization is ISO 9001:2015 certified.
+The Association to Advance Collegiate Schools of Business is a professional accreditation organization that was founded in 1916 as the American Assembly of Collegiate Schools of Business.
+Though AACSB is an American accreditation organization, its accreditation is recognized internationally, and the organization is ISO 9001:2015 certified.
 AACSB provides ample resources to accredited schools, faculty and students, offering course materials, mentorships and sponsored conferences and seminars.

 AACSB Business Accreditation Standards